-Our Board of Directors is divided into three classes with staggered terms, each consisting of approximately one-third of the total number of the members of the Board of Directors.
+Our Board of Directors is divided into three classes with staggered terms, each consisting of one-third of the total number of the members of the Board of Directors.
 Our bylaws provide that our Board is comprised of between three and fifteen directors.
-The Board set the number of directors at eight.
+The Board set the number of directors at nine.
+The number of directors was increased from 8 to 9 at the June 17, 2015 Board Meeting and the number of Class I directors was increased to three.
 Directors are elected for a term of three years.
-At the Annual Meeting, the term of office of the Class III directors (Messrs.
-Olson, Potts, and Schroepfer) will expire, and two persons will be elected to serve in that class until the annual meeting following our Fiscal Year 2017 or until their respective successors are elected.
-Mr. Olson notified the Company at the June 2014 Board Meeting of his intention not to seek re-election to the Board and to retire following the completion of his current term December 16, 2014.
-The Nomination and Governance Committee is actively searching for a suitable candidate to replace Mr. Olson.
-The Board expects to operate with six non-employee independent directors and one employee, non-independent director.
-The terms of office of the Class I and Class II directors will expire at the annual meetings following our Fiscal Years 2015 and 2016, respectively.
-Each of our directors and director nominees currently serves as a director or executive officer of the Company.
+At the Annual Meeting, the term of office of the Class I directors (Mr. Aal and Ms. Rodamaker) will expire, and three persons will be elected to serve in that class until the annual meeting following our Fiscal Year 2018 or until their respective successors are elected.
+Mr. Aal notified the Company at the June 2015 Board Meeting of his intention not to seek re-election to the Board as he no longer meets the age requirements for serving on the Board.
+The Nominating and Governance Committee is nominating Messrs.
+Braun and Miles, and Ms. Rodamaker as Class I Directors.
+In addition, Mr. Fisher, who was appointed by the Board to fill the vacancy in Class III created by Robert J. Olson's retirement from the Board in December 2014, will be nominated to fill the remainder of the Class Ill term until the Annual Meeting following our Fiscal Year 2017.
+The Board expects to operate with eight non-employee independent directors and after a permanent CEO is named, one employee, non-independent director.
+The terms of office of the Class II and Class III directors will expire at the annual meetings following our Fiscal Years 2016 and 2017, respectively.